moolen/SlimVC/README.md

 ```

-Checkout the Views in `app/Views/`.

 ## Twig as Templating Engine
+Views are located in `app/Views/`.
 currently only Twig is supported, but per-se replaceable. (https://github.com/codeguy/Slim-Views)
+The Twig Documentation is over here: http://twig.sensiolabs.org/documentation.

 ## WPAL
-Wordpress Abstraction Layer for Custom Post Types, Custom Taxonomies, and the ACF Plugin.
+Wordpress Abstraction Layer for `Custom Post Types`, `Custom Taxonomies`, and the ACF Plugin.
+Soon there will be coming more APIs for Pagination etc.

 # Installation
 clone this repository into your `themes/` folder.